tagn/knowledge-vault/DND - Drakkenheim/Reference/Apothecary Spell List.md

 You emit a baleful aura which disorients creatures who approach you.
 Any creatures that start their turn within 10 feet of you are poisoned until the start of their next turn.

+## Special

+Unique/homebrew spells.

+### Hag's Caress
+*1st-level necromancy*

+**Casting Time:** 1 action
+**Range:** Touch
+**Components:** V, S
+**Duration:** Instantaneous

+You reach out and touch a creature, channeling the malevolent energy of the hag.
+The target must make a Constitution saving throw.
+On a failed save, the target takes 2d8 necrotic damage, and you regain hit points equal to half the amount of necrotic damage dealt.
+On a successful save, the target takes half damage, and you do not regain any hit points.

+**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the necrotic damage increases by 1d8 for each slot level above 1st.